rolling-sagas/rs-doc/monetization/README.md

 #### Membership Trial
 A one-week trial is offered.
 If user cancels during the trial period, the premium benefits will end at once.

-#### Achievements
+#### Achievements & Rewards
 *Not going to dig into this part for now, just to write down some ideas for future design.*

-First day playing 30 minute, for example, 30 credits.
+- First day playing 30 minute, for example, 30 credits.
-Play 10 hours in total
+- Play 10 hours in total

-Finish 1 story
+- Finish 1 story
-Finish 5 stories
+- Finish 5 stories

-Create 1 story
+- Create 1 story

-Beat XX Enemies
+- Invite friends.
+After they sign up, both you and your referrals will receive 50 credits.

-Share with Friends
+- Beat XX Enemies